TritonDataCenter/smartos-docs/docs/smartos-as-a-utm-guest.md

 ## Detailed Guide

+[UTM](https://mac.getutm.app/) is a virtual machine host for macOS based on QEMU.

 Currently installing SmartOS on UTM with Apple Silicon is experimental.
 If you are new to SmartOS and want to try in a VM, it would be best to try this on a host with x86_64 architecture (Intel/AMD).
 The instructions here are